 Labor (contractions resulting in cervical change) that begins before 37 wk gestation is considered preterm.
 Risk factors include premature rupture of membranes, uterine abnormalities, infection, cervical incompetence, prior preterm birth, multifetal pregnancy, and placental abnormalities.
 Diagnosis is clinical.
 Causes are identified and treated if possible.
-Management typically includes bed rest, tocolytics (if labor persists), and corticosteroids (if gestational age is < 34 wk).
+Management typically includes bed rest, tocolytics (if labor persists), corticosteroids (if gestational age is < 34 wk), and possibly magnesium sulfate (if gestational age is < 32 wk).
 Antistreptococcal antibiotics are given pending negative anovaginal culture results.

 Most women with a presumptive diagnosis of preterm labor do not progress to delivery.

 Bed rest and hydration are commonly used initially.

 Antibiotics effective against group B streptococci are given pending negative anovaginal cultures.
 Choices include the following: